 From WNC Alliance:

-ASHEVILLE - The Western North Carolina Alliance seeks volunteers to participate in an invasive exotic plant management/control event on Saturday, June 15 in Richmond Hill Park.
-(In other words, we need help getting rid of some nasty weeds that are taking over a bike trail!)
+ASHEVILLE – The Western North Carolina Alliance needs volunteers to participate in an invasive exotic plant management/control outing from 10 a.m.-2 p.m. on Saturday, Dec.
+14 in Richmond Hill Park (280 Richmond Hill Drive).

-Then we'll put these skills to work treating invasive plant species found along the trail.
-WNCA will provide gloves and equipment needed for the event.
+Then we’ll put these skills to work treating invasive plant species found along the trail.
+We’ll provide gloves and equipment needed for the event.
 Volunteers are asked to bring lunch and water.
-Long pants, a long sleeve shirt, and old shoes or hiking boots (no open shoes or sandals) are required, even during warm weather.
+Long pants, a long sleeve shirt, and old shoes or hiking boots (no open shoes or sandals) are required, even if the day is warm.

 If you want to join us, please RSVP to WNCA Volunteer Coordinator Cynthia Camilleri by emailing Cynthia@WNCA.org, or by calling (828) 258-8737, ext.
 207.